Have you ever downloaded a fashion resume template and then wondered what you would write on it?

 Now that you know what formats actually mean you are in a much better position to look at…

-You can find templates and samples for fashion resumes in buckets.
+You can find templates, samples and examples of fashion resumes in buckets.

 But knowing what we know now, you can filter through all the noise and pick the one that will serve you best.